- This event has passed.

 The mass will take place in front of the St. Stephen’s Basilica at 17.00.

-The 30-minute long dazzling show can be seen from numerous points in Budapest, and the Danube Bend, especially at the Danube bank in Pest.
+The 30-minute long dazzling show can be seen from numerous points in Budapest, and the especially at the Danube banks in Pest and Buda.

 You’ll be also treated to a pleasant dinner and live music.

 Read more details on the Fireworks Show with Boat Tour/Dinner on the Danube on August 20, 2017.